Note: This article is not a replacement for legal advice. Consult an attorney for any questions related to matters in the court of law.

 False admissions of guilt can be dangerous and problematic.
 Not only can they put an innocent individual behind bars, but coerced admissions of guilt may also allow the real culprit to escape and continue breaking the law.
 Specialists have warned against the adverse effects of extreme interrogation techniques.
 As frustrating as it can be for law enforcement officials who believe they have the culprit when a confession is not forthcoming, false confessions can worsen matters.

 The Importance Of Miranda Rights

-However, there is one critical factor that can change everything: the reading of the Miranda Rights.
+Individuals are permitted to provide admissions of guilt to law enforcement officers or a court.
+However, one critical factor can change the situation: the reading of Miranda Rights.
 Law enforcement officers who neglect to read Miranda Rights to arrestees cannot present admissions of guilt as evidence in court.
 By law, each person has the right to be read the Miranda Rights at the time of their arrest.

 Admission Of Guilt After The Fact

 When considering an admission of guilt, you might imagine the confession happening before the legal proceedings.
 Often, confessions that occur after the case proceedings aren't used due to a law referred to as double jeopardy.
 Double jeopardy mandates that an individual cannot be tried more than once for the alleged commission of a crime.
 Even if the person is legally found innocent and later admits or brags about their breach of the law, the court may not be able to do much.

 There are many debates regarding double jeopardy and whether this doctrine should be maintained or abolished.
 Critics of double jeopardy have called the law "outdated," stating that times have changed, and conclusive evidence could emerge later in the process, proving the guilt of a previously absolved person.
 Conversely, people who support double jeopardy state that its abolishment could lead to coercion of witness accounts and otherwise provide leeway for innocent people to be found guilty of crimes they did not commit.